A note on thermomechanical coupling effects in the indentation of pseudoelastic shape memory alloys: Thermal Effects during Indentation of SMAs

 The model described above is now applied to the problem of indentation of a polycrystalline NiTi.
 We analyze the temperature variation and its impact on the indentation-induced martensitic transformation across a broad range of spatial and temporal scales.
 Our primary objective is to identify the specific scales at which the transient thermal effects become substantial.
 Note that the spatial and temporal dependencies of the problem at hand can be readily recognized through the thermal diffusivity coefficient, which is defined as $k/(\varrho_0 c)$ and has the unit of square length per time~(m$^2$/s).

 We perform a series of simulations where the indenter radius $R$ is varied from 0.05~mm to 50~mm, thus covering a wide range of spatial scales from micro/nano-indentation to macro-indentation, and the indentation speed $v$ is varied from 0.1~$\mu$m/s to 100~$\mu$m/s, which is wide enough to encompass the range of practical speeds in quasi-static indentation tests, see e.g., \citep{amini2011loading,kumar2020assessment}.
-Note that the indenter radius of 50~mm exceeds the practical size of the indenter typically used in the experiment, and it is included here to make the study more complete.
+Note that the indenter radius of 50~mm exceeds the practical size of the indenter typically used in the experiment, and it is included here to provide a comprehensive assessment.

 The simulations are performed on a computational domain of the size $L \times L$, see Fig.~\ref{fig-mesh}.
-To preserve the geometrical similarity in all the simulations, the geometrical ratio of $L/R=6$ is kept fixed.
-Our preliminary analysis showed that the ratio $L/R=6$ is sufficiently large to avoid the spurious effects arising from the boundaries.
-A non-uniform finite-element mesh is employed in which the area beneath the indenter possesses the finest mesh, with a ratio of $h/R=1.4 \times 10^{-3}$, where $h$ denotes the element size.
+To preserve the geometrical similarity in all the simulations, the ratio of $L/R=6$ is kept fixed.
+Our preliminary analysis showed that the ratio $L/R=6$ is sufficiently large to avoid the spurious effects arising from the constrained boundaries.
+A non-uniform finite-element mesh is employed in which the area beneath the indenter possesses the finest mesh, with a ratio of $h/R=1.4 \times 10^{-3}$, with $h$ denoting the element size.
 The mesh gradually coarsens away from the indenter.
 In all the simulations, the loading is exerted up to a maximum normalized indentation depth of $\delta_\text{max}/R=0.04$.
-In experiments, larger indentation depths would likely induce plastic deformation, thereby spoiling the pure pseudoelastic behavior.
+In experiments, larger indentation depths would likely induce considerable plastic deformation, thereby spoiling the pure pseudoelastic behavior.

 The material parameters are set as follows: Young's modulus $E=41$~GPa, Poisson's ratio $\nu=0.3$, maximum transformation strain $\epsilon_\text{T}=0.039$ (within the typical range for NiTi in compression), specific entropy difference $\Delta s^*=0.24$~MPa/K, equilibrium temperature $T_\text{t}=255$~K, and critical driving force $f_\text{c}=4.6$~MPa.
 Parameters governing the heat transfer are taken from our previous studies \citep{RezaeeStupkiewicz2018Gradient,Rezaee2020Gradient}, namely specific heat capacity $\varrho_0 c=2.86$~MJ/(m$^3$ K) and heat conduction coefficient $k=18$~W/(m K).
 The initial temperature is set to $T_0=293$~K.